 As a film, The Collector is a mixed success.
 Under the direction of William Wyler, known for classic films like The Best Years Of Our Lives (1946), Roman Holiday (1953), Ben Hur (1959) and Funny Girl (1968), it emerges more as an Odd Couple comedy about two misfits than it does as a study in obsession or a psychological thriller.
 It has clearly been made at a point when there was the strong influence of Psycho (1960).
 Terence Stamp is cast very much in the same mother’s boy mold as Anthony Perkins.
 However, Stamp come across as more cute than he is ever dangerous.
 (He also has too cultured an accent to make a convincing working class boy either).
 The tone of the film is more chirpy than it is ever darkly obsessive, more about the quirks of two people coming to like and trying to outsmart each other than it is about Frederick’s obsessive pathology.

 The Collector is a film that is much in need of a worthwhile remake.
 Although one sneakingly suspects that in today’s post-David Lynch, post-Basic Instinct (1992) era of permissive cinema, when the theme has already been covered much more explicitly in films such as Tie Me Up!
 Tie Me Down!
-(1990) and Boxing Helena (1993), the story would prove far too tame.
+(1990), Boxing Helena (1993) and Pet (2016), the story would prove far too tame.
 The Collector (2009), though sharing the same title, is an unrelated sadism and torture film.

 Other John Fowles works to have been filmed are The Magus (1968) about a series of reality-bending games, the superb Victorian drama The French Lieutenant’s Woman (1981) and the tv movie adaptation of The Ebony Tower (1984).